 In the 'impulsive wave', the price rise is in phase one of the uptrend.
 This is the time wherein investors expect the trend to change.
 This brings a negative denominator on the prices.
 On wave two, prices don't fall much.
 It is in wave three that the trend rises, bringing positive news into the market.
 On wave four, prices decline because of profit booking, leading to an optimistic outlook from investors, who get positively inclined market news.

-EW oscillator goes perfectly when combined with such indicators as MACD and RSI, as such a combinations can precisely define the exit and entry points for the traders.
+The EW oscillator goes perfectly when combined with such indicators as the MACD and the RSI, as such combinations can precisely define the exit and entry points for traders.
 During application of the Elliott Wave Theory in Forex trading, the rules are quite similar to the same ones that are seen in stocks.
-The main difference is that stocks are much harder to short, where as with Forex trading it is possible to benefit from this oscillator much more, due to the fact that you can actually go short on the trading instruments.
+The main difference is that stocks are much harder to short, whereas with Forex trading, it is possible to benefit from this oscillator much more, due to the fact that you can actually go short on the trading instruments.

-The best way to check if EW oscillator and analysis can enhance your trading strategy is to try it out in practice.
-Of course, if you are unfamiliar with these tools, it is recommended to use it while trading virtual funds on a demo account first.
-It may be a bit difficult for you to start comprehending the waves straight away, which is why it is recommended to check Admiral Markets Wave Analysis section - this way you can learn wave analysis from the known professionals.
+The best way to check if the EW oscillator and analysis can enhance your trading strategy is to try it out with extensive practice.
+Of course, if you are unfamiliar with these tools, it is recommended to use them while trading virtual funds on a demo account first.
+It may be a bit difficult for you to start comprehending the waves straight away, but with practice, you will be able to master it in time.